lzcjames/gitbook/Courses_Online/Oracle_Cloud_Infrastructure/Lesson_2.md

 <img src="https://imgur.com/T6lBG4V.png)" width="500" height="200">

-To avoid single points of failure,  firs  thing is you should always have **multiple  instances** of the same type.
-So you have **a second cop  application** in the second FD.
+To avoid single points of failure,  first  thing is you should always have **multiple  instances** of the same type.
+So you have **a second copy  application** in the second FD.
 They are all stateless.
 Don't put it in the same FD, because this FD can be unavailable as well.

 - In different ADs for multiple Regions

 <img src="https://imgur.com/J5HdS0V.png)" width="700" height="280">

 Between 2 ADs, we use *Data Guard* to manage data.
 And in this case, if your whole AD1 becomes unavailable, you still have your same application up and running in AD2, because you're replicating your data to AD2 in the same Region, that's saying avoid single points of failure.

 ## Compartments